 Addresses organizational behavior and leadership including the following topics: management by objectives, total quality management (TQM), time management, conflict management, group dynamics, relationship to boards and commissions, and motivating employees.

-8. RECR 681 Research Methods in RPM
+8. RECR 681 Research Methods and Evaluation in RPM

 Provides an introduction to research methods used in the RPM field.